Michael Espendiller

-Michael Espendiller (born 5 May 1989) is a German politician for the populist Alternative for Germany and since 2017 member of the Bundestag.
+Michael Espendiller (born 5 May 1989) is a German politician for the populist Alternative for Germany and since 2017 a member of the Bundestag.

 Life and politics

 Espendiller was born 1989 in the West German town of Leonberg and studied Mathematics and macroeconomics at the University of Münster.

 He achieved his Dr. rer. nat. in 2017.

-Espendiller entered the newly founded AfD in 2013 and after the 2017 German federal election he became member of the bundestag and Parlamentarischer Geschäftsführer (parliamentary managing secretary) of his party's group.
+Espendiller entered the newly founded AfD in 2013 and after the 2017 German federal election he became a member of the Bundestag and Parlamentarischer Geschäftsführer (parliamentary managing secretary) of his party's group.

 Espendiller denies the scientific consensus on climate change.